Associate Professor, Program Director for Master’s of Innovation by Design (MIbD) & Director of the NAMIC Hub@SUTD

 Telephone: +65 6499 8754

 Room Number: 3.404

 Pillar / Cluster: Engineering Product Development

 Arlindo has a PhD in Mechanical Engineering and more than 25 years of teaching and research experience.
-His current research interests rest on engineering design, product development, creativity, materials selection methodologies, additive manufacturing in composite structures, cost modeling and management of uncertainty in design.
-He published over a hundred papers in journals, conferences and book chapters, more than 50 patents and three books in engineering related topics.
+He published over a hundred papers in journals, conferences and book chapters, more than 50 patents and authored/co-edited five books in engineering related topics.
 He received the MIT-Portugal Education Innovation Award in 2009 and was a Professor of Excellence at the University of Lisbon in 2009, 2013, 2014 and 2015, before joining the Singapore University of Technology and Design as an Associate Professor at the Engineering Product Development Pillar.
-He was also a Senior Materials Education consultant at Granta Design Ltd, Cambridge, UK, and is an active member of PDMA, ASEE, ASME, INCOSE, DS, and SPEE.
+He was also a Senior Materials Education consultant at Granta Design Ltd, Cambridge, UK, and is an active member of PDMA, ASEE, ASME, ASTM, INCOSE, DS, and SPEE.
 He is the current NAMIC (National Additive Manufacturing Innovation Cluster) Hub Director at SUTD, liaising Singaporean companies with SUTD’s expertise in Additive Manufacturing and Composites Technologies through the DManD (Digital Manufacturing and Design) Center.
 He currently teaches Introduction to Design and develops his research between the SUTD-MIT International Design Center, where he co-leads the Experimental Design Thrust, and DManD.

 - PhD in Mechanical Engineering from the University of Lisbon, Portugal, 2001

 - MSc in Mechanical Engineering from the Technical University of Lisbon, Portugal, 1994